 Ramblingangler.com is a place to find practical information for enjoying the outdoor lifestyle.
 Hunting, fishing, camping, and cooking are our focus.
-Whether you fish for fun or fish to enjoy the harvest, the information within this website and in our quarterly digital outdoor magazine will help you discover and learn more about the outdoor lifestyle.
+Whether you fish for fun or fish to enjoy the harvest, the information within this website will help you discover and learn more about the outdoor lifestyle.

 Whether you hunt mature bucks or your mantra is “brown and down” it’s OK I understand both sides because I’ve done both and there’s nothing wrong with either.
 The camping information within this website will usually be in conjunction with hunting and fishing because that’s what we do.
 Backwoods squirrel hunts and truck camper turkey hunts are the norms.
 There will be tips on using a Jon boat to camp in the backwoods and set up a great backwoods camp to enjoy a week or a weekend.
 This website is not a prepper or end of the world website but the information within will help you survive.
 You should have fun learning and practicing these great skills that outdoors people have been practicing their whole lives.
 If you are new to the outdoors and want to learn about living in the woods then by all means join us and learn.
 Ask questions.